0330 822 0505

 How will you be using the property?

-By following this guide you’ll have a full understanding of how to apply for a sole mortgage when you’re in a relationship, what information lenders will want to see and where to look for any help or guidance you might need.
+By following this guide, you’ll fully understand how to apply for a sole mortgage when living with your partner, what information lenders will want to see, and where to look for any help or guidance you might need.

 Can a married person get a mortgage without their spouse?

 Yes, it’s possible.
-However, the process for getting a sole mortgage when you’re living with a partner can be more complex than applying in a joint capacity.
+However, getting a sole mortgage when living with a partner can be more complex than applying in a joint capacity.

-A typical, and very valid, reason why a couple might choose not to get a joint mortgage is because one of them has a poor credit history.
-This could mean only mortgages with high interest rates or deposits would be available to you.
+A typical, and very valid, reason a couple might choose not to get a joint mortgage is that one has a poor credit history.
+This could mean only mortgages with high interest rates or deposits would be available.

 This can be avoided if you opt for a sole application in the name of the person with a better credit history.